alcrmel/crackmes_writeup/CrackMe Challenge #1/README.md

 ![](images/figure14.png)

-We successfully patched the program to always show the congratulatory message completing all the challenge.
+We successfully patched the program to always show the congratulatory message completing all the challenges.

 # Conclusion